monaverse/mona-wallet-unity/README.md

 ### Usage
 1. Install the SDK following the steps described above.
-3. Drag and drop the [MonaverseModal](https://github.com/monaverse/mona-wallet-unity/tree/main/Assets/Monaverse/Modal/Prefabs) prefab to the first scene in your game.
+2. Drag and drop the [MonaverseModal](https://github.com/monaverse/mona-wallet-unity/tree/main/Assets/Monaverse/Modal/Prefabs) prefab to the first scene in your game.
+3. Enter your `monaApplicationId` in the `MonaverseManager` inspector.
+You can get on at [MonaStudio](https://studio.monaverse.com/)
 4. Open the modal at any time after `Awake`

 ### Open Modal